The Magazine Method for Interior Design Content Strategy

 But when you have a framework — when you think like an editor instead of a poster — the question changes.
 It becomes: What section are we publishing this week?

 That's a much easier question to answer.
-You've got five categories.
+You've got four categories.
 You rotate through them.
 Some weeks you're heavy on portfolio because you just wrapped a project.
 Some weeks you lean into perspective because something in the industry got you fired up.
 The framework flexes.
 But it doesn't disappear.

 Structure isn't a cage.
 It's actually the thing that sets you free to be creative without burning out.